Computer Repair Technician Checklist.

 In the Forty plus years I have worked as a Computer Technician I have seen many people get scammed by dishonest or unqualified Technicians.
 Please feel free to use this checklist to help insure that the person you do call is qualified to help you.

 A license shows that the technician is legal and less likely to be running any scams.
 If a “tech” is doing things “under the table” and cutting corners what will he cut with you and your repair?
 And what are you going to do if something goes wrong?
 There will be no license to pull or cancel and less chance your local government can help you.

 Make sure it’s how they make their living and not a side or 2nd job.

-Being a Pro Technician is a full time job.
+Being a Professional Computer Technician is a full time job.
 Besides being busy doing repairs a good tech is spending much of their time getting educated on all the new software and hardware that is being release or updated at any given point.

 If it’s just a side job or hobby they are not putting the time in to stay current and will they still be around when you really need them or something goes wrong with your repair?